 To prepare a good report we need to cultivate dependability, resourcefulness and patience, and do some hard work.
 Dr. Ewen Cameron says in What Is Life? that Mme.
 Curie combined the intellect of a first-rate scientist with the skill of a first-rate craftsman and the patience of a first-rate charwoman.
-That is the recipe for holding the interest of listeners and readers; it is the only way in which we can discover or rediscover great truths.
+That is the recipe for holding the interest of listeners and readers; it is the only way in which we can discover or rediscover great truths and convey them to others.